Senate's 'nothing but no' McConnell stands as roadblock to Biden agenda

 McConnell earned the nicknames “Grim Reaper” and “Dr. No” after establishing a long track record for blocking Democratic initiatives stretching back into President Barack Obama’s second term.
 Even now, in the minority, he continues to wield that power, thanks to Senate rules.

-McConnell, who has led his party in the Senate without opposition since 2007, has vowed to use the filibuster this week for the third time in a month to prevent debate on a measure intended to enhance voter access to the polls ahead of the 2022 midterm elections. read more
+McConnell, who has led his party in the Senate without opposition since 2007, has vowed to use the filibuster here this week for the third time in a month to prevent debate on a measure intended to enhance voter access to the polls ahead of the 2022 midterm elections.

 “Mitch has been nothing but ‘no’ for a long time,” Democratic President Joe Biden told reporters last week, as he prepared to return from Europe.